 - First-degree burns affect only the outer layer (the epidermis) of the skin.

-- Second-degree burns damage the epidermis and the layer beneath
+- Second-degree burns damage the epidermis and the layer beneath it (the dermis).

-the skin to its full depth and damage to underlying tissues.
+- Third-degree burns involve damage or complete destruction of the skin to its full depth and damage to underlying tissues.

 How does the body react to a severe burn?